Gumbachi/Vibrant/README.md

 # ColorBOT

 A discord bot that can make a server fun and colorful.
 This bot manages colorful roles for a discord server ie. creation, deletion, editing of roles in a server.
-You can view how to setup and use commands with the bot using the help command after inviting the bot to your server/guild If you forgot your prefix then you can @mention the bot for help
+You can view how to setup and use commands with the bot using the help command after inviting the bot to your server
+If you forgot your prefix then you can @mention the bot for help

 ## What makes this bot special